My Products

 }

-Compose an overview of API manual
+Compose an overview of the API manual

-API manual overview can be created with Markdown grammar.
+An API manual overview can be created with Markdown grammar.

-To create an API manual overview, follow these steps:
+To create an API manual overview:

 2. Click the My Products menu.

-5. Click [Overview].
+5. Click the [Overview] tab.

-6. Click the [Edit] button.
+6. Click [Edit].

-7. Click [Enter].
+7. Click the [Enter] tab.

-8. Write an overview using Markdown grammar in the input field, and click [Save].
+8. Write an overview using Markdown grammar in the input field and click [Save].

-• You can check the created overview through Check Catalog and edit it from the Catalog screen.
+• You can check the created overview through Check catalog and edit it from the Catalog screen.

 Deploy API

-To deploy a registered API, follow these steps:
+To deploy a registered API:

 Note